Zach McKinstry Player Props: Tigers vs. White Sox

 White Sox Pitching Rankings

-- The White Sox have the 26th-ranked team ERA among all MLB pitching staffs (4.84).
+- The White Sox's 4.95 team ERA ranks 26th across all league pitching staffs.

-- The White Sox give up the second-most home runs in baseball (74 total, 1.4 per game).
+- White Sox pitchers combine to surrender the second-most home runs in baseball (84 total, 1.4 per game).

-- In his last appearance on Tuesday, the right-hander went six innings against the Cleveland Guardians, giving up two earned runs while surrendering five hits.
+- The right-hander last appeared on Thursday, May 18 against the Cleveland Guardians, when he threw six innings, allowing two earned runs while giving up six hits.

+- The 32-year-old has amassed an ERA of 4.56, with 7.6 strikeouts per nine innings, in nine games this season.
+Opposing hitters have a .255 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.